Cancer risk among firefighters

 Data basis

-In the project, we have established a cohort of firefighters and other employees at selected Norwegian fire departments from 1960 onwards.
-In total, we have included approximately 4000 full-time firefighters and other employees from fifteen of the largest Norwegian cities/fire services.
+Through the project, we established a cohort of firefighters and other employees at selected Norwegian fire departments from 1950 onwards.
+In total, the cohort comprises approximately 4500 employees from fifteen of the largest Norwegian cities/fire services.

 For each person in the cohort, we have the name and date of birth, all positions/occupational titles of people who have worked at the fire department, including start and end dates for all employment periods.
 These personal data are linked to registrations from the Cancer Registry of Norway and the Cause of Death Registry.
 This means that we have an overview of everyone in the cohort who has received a cancer diagnosis, including the date of diagnosis and type of cancer, and everyone who has died, including date of death and cause of death.
 In this way, we can investigate both the incidence and mortality of cancer among firefighters and compare this with the rates in the general population.